Board of Directors Report 2018

 The Board confirms that the prerequisites for the going concern assumption have been met, and that the annual financial statements have been prepared and presented on a going concern basis.
 This is based on the Group’s long-term forecasts for the coming years.
 The Group’s capital adequacy ratio exceeds the authorities’ requirements.

-The upturn in production and demand within non-oil related industries, together with substantial restructuring in the labour market, has resulted in a fall in unemployment.
-Average unemployment in the county has not been lower since spring 2015.
-At the end of December, registered unemployment in Møre og Romsdal was 2.4% according to the Norwegian Labour and Welfare Administration (NAV).
-This is the same unemployment rate as the nationwide rate.
+The upturn in the level of activity, together with significant restructuring in the labour market in recent years, has resulted in low unemployment.
+At the end of December, registered unemployment in Møre og Romsdal amounted to 2.3 per cent according to the Norwegian Labour and Welfare Administration (NAV), the same as the national unemployment rate.
+Given the prospect of moderate production growth in the county, unemployment will probably stabilise at around the current level over the year.

 VOTE OF THANKS

-The Board of Directors would like to thank all of the Group's employees and elected representatives for their good efforts in 2017.
-The Board of Directors would also like to thank Sparebanken Møre's customers, investors and other associates for our good partnership throughout the year.
+The Board of Directors would like to thank all of the Group’s employees and elected representatives for their good contributions in 2018.
+The Board of Directors would also like to thank Sparebanken Møre’s customers, investors and other associates for our good partnership throughout the year.